-Now, select the Class ConveyanceType in the 7 left-hand column of the Schema Composer.
-Place a check mark beside the attribute Conveyance Motorized Indicator.The type 'boolean' is a Primitive type - it is not added to the list of Classes.
-Select the Class ItemType in the left-hand column of 8 the Schema Composer.
+7 Now, select the Class ConveyanceType in the left-hand column of the Schema Composer.
+Place a check mark beside the attribute ConveyanceMotorizedIndicator.
+The type 'boolean' is a Primitive type - it is not added to the list of Classes.
+8 Select the Class ItemType in the left-hand column of the Schema Composer.
 Place check marks beside the attributes ItemMakeName, ItemModelName and ItemModelYearDate.
 The types ProperNameTextType and TextType are automatically added to the list of Classes.
 TextType is the base Class for ProperNameTextType.
 9 Click on the Update button to save the selected Classes and attributes to the profile, then click on the Generate button.
 In the window that opens, select 'NIEM Model Subset', then click on the Generate button.
 You will be prompted to select a Package within which the subset model will be created.
 Typically, you would choose the Package that is the parent of the Exchange schema Package.
-In the starter model, the exchange Package is named 'MPD-Exchange' and its parent Package is named 'NIEM 4 Starter Model', although you might have renamed these earlier in step 2.

-Select the Package 'NIEM 4 Starter Model', then click on the OK button.

-Note: When creating more complex models, your subset might include Classes from several different <<InformationModel>> Packages.
+In the starter model, the exchange Package is named 'IEPD-Exchange' and its parent Package is named 'NIEM 5 Starter Model', although you might have renamed these earlier in step 2.
+Select the Package 'NIEM 5 Starter Model', then click on the OK button.
+Note: When creating more complex models, your subset might include Classes from several different < <informationmodel>> Packages.
 Enterprise Architect's Schema Composer will automatically create the required target Packages and copy the Classes you are subsetting into the target Packages whose Tagged Value 'targetNamespace' matches that of the source Package from which the original Class was drawn.
-The subset <<InformationModel>> Packages will be created as children of the Package you choose as the generation target.

-Once the generation is complete, expand the target <<InformationModel>> packages.

-You will see the classes you selected with their reduced sets of attributes.
+The subset <<informationmodel>> Packages will be created as children of the Package you choose as the generation target.</informationmodel></informationmodel> 10 Once the generation is complete, expand the target < <informationmodel>> Packages.
+You will see the Classes you selected with their reduced sets of attributes.</informationmodel>